ConsciousGroupMind/SKYNET-800---Collective-Intelligence-Forecasting-System/README.md

 ## ⚠️ ALPHA VERSION (v0.1.0-alpha)

 This code predicts the exact time and price of a future price point, and can also construct a curve of future prices.
 It can be used to decipher any process that has a graph—for example, a graph of mutual understanding between artificial intelligence and a human.
 Notably, DeepSeek’s computing power is not used for the prediction; the data is processed on an ordinary computer.
 The system fully replicates Nikola Tesla’s resonator in the form of code.
-If we represent the operation of the Random Number Generator (RNG) as a time-series graph, the system can be applied to decrypt the bitcoin seed phrase.
+If we represent the operation of the Random Number Generator (RNG) as a time-series graph, the system can be applied to decrypt the bitcoin seed-phrase.

 The **SKYNET‑800** project is at the stage of **active automation**.
 We are not writing "temporary code" — we are building the foundation for a **future powerful analytical system** that must work with huge volumes of data in real time.